Kurt212/zapp/README.md

 - [x] Unit Test Coverage for most of the current Segment's logic.
 Perform a lot of testing for correctness
 - [x] Write a performance testing code and make real performance testing on a VPS
 - [x] Write Docs and release to public
+- [ ] Make some experiments with builtin compression algorithm.
+The less space the data takes - the more efficiently Zapp will work.
 - [ ] Implement a mutable Min-Heap data structure inside Zapp to track items, which are about to expire.
 This is a replacement for an O(N) algorithm of checking each item in current collect-expired-items process
 - [ ] Implement metrics reporting: performance, keys, dataset size, segments etc.
 - [ ] Implement Zapp as a standalone daemon server with some standard Key-Value protocol.
 For example, [Memcached protocol](https://github.com/memcached/memcached/blob/master/doc/protocol.txt)